 Vatican City was a fairly long walk, and incredibly busy.
 As with the Colosseum the day before, pre-planning meant we were in a queue of hundreds rather than thousands and after a short wait to find an audio guide, we found our way in.

 The Vatican is an astonishing city/country, and its museums are extensive.
 There is, in all honesty, far too much to take in and appreciate fully in one day.
-None-the-less, we took in a number of the rooms before stopping for a pleasant lunch of toasties in a plaza in the centre.
+None-the-less, we took in a number of the rooms before stopping for a pleasant lunch of toasties in a plaza in the center.

 After lunch we meandered through the museums before making it to the Sistine Chapel.
 An incredibly important location to Christians as the purpose of the chapel currently is the site of the Papal conclave, the process by which a new Pope is selected.
 The Sistine Chapel, with its world renown ceiling and frescoes painted by Michelangelo in the early 1500s, is considered one of the worlds major artistic accomplishments.
 Since these paintings were revealed 500 years ago it has drawn in thousands of visitors every day.
 As with a lot of the rooms in the Vatican Museums, seeing this involves a lot of walking among a lot of people, with some parts feeling very much like being herded along.
 Tour groups don’t help the matter, jostling with each other for prime places in front of their speaking points.